UAS or UNI: A comparison

-Austrian UAS offer mostly practical studies in technical, economic or social sciences.
-Some study programmes, for example PhD programmes, are only available at universities.
-So, if you want to study medicine or law, a university is the right choice for you.
+Austrian universities of Applied Sciences offer practically and professionally oriented study programmes in technical, economic or social sectors.
+However, universities focus on research and scientific work.
+Some study programmes, for example PhD and doctoral programmes, are only available at universities, since you cannot get a PhD at universities of Applied Sciences.
+So if you want to study medicine or law, a university would be perfect for you.

 2. Admission requirements